variar/elp2000-82b/README.markdown

 ELP2000-82B
 ===========

-Given library provides functionality to compute lunar positions and thus allowing contruction of lunar ephemerides.
+This library provides functionality to compute lunar positions and thus allowing contruction of lunar ephemerides.

-It is based on semi-analytical **theory ELP version ELP 2000-82B** developed by **M. Chapront-Touzé** and **J. Chapront** at Bureau des Longitude, Paris, France.
+It is based on semi-analytical **theory ELP version ELP 2000-82B** developed by **M. Chapront-Touzé** and **J. Chapront** at Bureau des Longitudes, Paris, France.

 To find information on the theory itself, refer to the following original papers: